MicrosoftDocs/win32/desktop-src/medfound/mf-transcode-donot-insert-encoder.md

-﻿---
-Description: 'Specifies whether an encoder must be included in the transcode topology.' ms.assetid: '73f23aed-d1b9-4821-b1ca-0a07f02b6913'
-title: 'MF\_TRANSCODE\_DONOT\_INSERT\_ENCODER attribute'
 ---
+Description: Specifies whether an encoder must be included in the transcode topology. ms.assetid: 73f23aed-d1b9-4821-b1ca-0a07f02b6913
+title: MF\_TRANSCODE\_DONOT\_INSERT\_ENCODER attribute
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
+---

 # MF\_TRANSCODE\_DONOT\_INSERT\_ENCODER attribute

 Specifies whether an encoder must be included in the transcode topology.

-The [**MFCreateTranscodeTopology**](mfcreatetranscodetopology.md) function checks this attribute during topology building.
+The [**MFCreateTranscodeTopology**](/windows/win32/mfidl/nf-mfidl-mfcreatetranscodetopology?branch=master) function checks this attribute during topology building.
 If this attribute is not set, an encoder is inserted in the transcode topology.

 ## Data type